-When you think about Scottish food and drink, haggis and whisky may pop to mind, and it’s no surprise!
-But Scotland is known for a variety of other local produce too, with many parts of the country boasting the perfect terrain and conditions for the produce to thrive.
+When you think about Scotland’s national foods, whisky may pop to mind, and it’s no surprise!
 Some of Scotland’s islands are home to numerous distilleries, making them the perfect place to sample a variety of malts – from the gentle and delicate, to the strong and peaty.
 Elsewhere, our cities and mainland towns and villages are also home to their own home-grown blends that perfectly capture a variety of flavours and combinations – a must-try when visiting Scotland!

 Scotland’s natural larder provides delicious food and drink all year round, including traditional dishes, unique ingredients, rich flavours and sweet fruits.
 In February, why not treat yourself to a wealth of delightful seafood, such as lobster, oysters and salmon, or in August, why not try some wild foods such as lamb, venison, or grouse?